Awareness of the Complaint Response Mechanism

 Portuguese: % de beneficiários/as que conhecem o mecanismo de tratamento de reclamações e sabem como utilizá-lo

 Czech: % příjemců pomoci, kteří vědí o systému podávání a řešení stížností a ví jak ho použít

 The indicator measures the extent to which the project beneficiaries are aware of the complaint and response mechanism (CRM) of a given organization and know how to use it for providing their complaints on the quality of provided products / services.

 How to Collect and Analyse the Required Data

 Collect the following data by conducting individual interviews with a representative sample of male and female members of the affected population:

 RECOMMENDED SURVEY QUESTIONS (Q) AND POSSIBLE ANSWERS (A)

-Q1: Do you know whether there is any system allowing you to submit an official complaint in the case you are not satisfied with [specify the provided services]?
+Q1: Do you know whether there is any system which enables you to submit an official complaint to [specify the organization’s name] in the case that you are not satisfied with [specify the provided aid/service]?

 1) the respondent is aware of the official CRM

 2) the respondent is not aware of the official CRM